zeapoz/xrpl/SPEC.md

 # Test Index

 The test index makes use of symbolic language in describing connection and message sending directions.
 As a convention, Ziggurat test nodes are to the left of the connection/message arrows, and Rippled instances are to the right: `A -> B` and `A <- B`.
 In this way, `->` signifies "Ziggurat connects to Rippled" and `<-` signifies the opposite.
 Furthermore, `-> ping` signifies "Ziggurat sends a `Ping` message to Rippled" and `<- pong` signifies "Rippled sends a `Pong` message to Ziggurat".
 Lastly, `<>` signifies a completed handshake, in either direction.

+## Conformance

+### ZG-CONFORMANCE-001

+    The node correctly performs a handshake from the responder side.

+    ->
+    -> public key & session signature
+    <- public key & session signature

+    Assert: the node’s peer count has increased to 1 and the synthetic node is an established peer.

+### ZG-CONFORMANCE-002

+    The node correctly performs a handshake from the initiator side.

+    <-
+    <- public key & session signature
+    -> public key & session signature

+    Assert: the node’s peer count has increased to 1 and the synthetic node is an established peer.

+### ZG-CONFORMANCE-003

+    The node responds with `pong` message for `ping`.

+    <>
+    -> ping message with random sequential number
+    <- pong response with the same sequential number